 Differential diagnosis includes Potocki-Shaffer syndrome; distal monosomy 15q; cleidocranial dysplasia; acromelic frontonasal dysplasia; craniosynostosis-anal anomalies-porokeratosis; and frontonasal dysplasia with alopecia and genital anomaly (see these terms).

 Preimplantation genetic testing, or prenatal diagnosis during pregnancy from 10 weeks gestation, is available for families with a known genetic defect.

 Transmission is autosomal dominant with high but incomplete penetrance.

-Treatment for EPF is generally conservative, since the natural history of the defects is to close progressively with age.
-Protective helmets can be considered in young active children with particularly large defects, but surgery is not usually recommended.
-Imaging to assess for accompanying venous anomalies is imperative prior to any surgical intervention.
+Treatment for EPF is generally conservative, since the natural history of the defect is to close progressively with age.
+Protective helmets can be considered in young, active children with particularly large defects, but surgery is not usually recommended.
+Imaging to assess for any accompanying venous anomalies is imperative prior to any surgical intervention.

 There is no known correlation between the size of the defect and the likelihood of having an associated brain abnormality.
 A spontaneous closure of the defect with growth of the infant has been observed, but it is frequently incomplete.